processone/docs.ejabberd.im/content/README-DOCS.md

                 python3-bs4
 ```

-but unfortunately Debian doesn't package `mkdocs-with-pdf`,
+!!! warning
-so you should remove `with-pdf` plugin from `mkdocs.yml`.
+    Unfortunately Debian doesn't package `mkdocs-with-pdf`, so you should remove `with-pdf` plugin from `mkdocs.yml`.

 ## Building

-Now you can start a small webserver that builds the site dinamically:
+Now you can start a small webserver that builds the site dynamically:

 ```bash
 mkdocs serve